Epitectus2223/chembl-ca2-pic50-alogp/README.md

 ---

+# Why this matters
+- Shows an end-to-end workflow: **raw → curated → baseline model → diagnostics → interpretation**
+- Demonstrates **reproducibility** (Python pipeline + R cross-check)
+- Emphasizes **honest modeling**: recognizing when a feature has no predictive signal is a core DS skill

+---

 ## Executive summary
 - After curation and deduplication, the dataset is reduced to **one row per compound**.
 - A simple **OLS** regression (`pIC50 ~ AlogP`) shows **near-zero explanatory power** (R² ≈ 0).